Geocaching

 Explain the following terms used in geocaching: waypoint, log, cache,

-accuracy, difficulty and terrain ratings, attributes, trackable.
-Choose
+accuracy, difficulty and terrain ratings, attributes, and trackable.

 4.